Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-navigation/readme.md

 # FT Navigation Middleware

-The FT Navigation middleware for express appends an instance of the navigation package to app.locals on app startup.

-The navigation data must be present in order to render the navigation components for the page.
+The FT Navigation Express Middleware adds FT navigation data required to render the navigation components for the page to `app.locals`.

-Pages which should render a navigation crumbtrail, which includes most Stream pages, should call the middleware with { `enableCrumbtrail: ture }` to tell the middleware to include crumbtrail data in the response.
+Pages which should render a navigation crumbtrail (i.e. most Stream pages) should call the middleware with { `enableCrumbtrail: true }` to tell the middleware to include crumbtrail data in the response.

 This middleware should be consumed by your application's server file.